It's the biggest purchase of your life, and small mistakes can cost large. So we've drawn up a house-buying battleplan, with 50 top tips'n'tricks.

 Stamp duty - the UK's most ridiculous tax

-It's not that there's a tax on property, but how it works that's silly.
+It's not that there's a tax on property that's still, but how it works.
 With other taxes, you only pay higher rates on amounts above a threshold.
 Here, you pay it on the whole amount.

 So buy a property for £250,000 and you pay 1% (£2,500).
 But buy one for £250,001, and you'll pay 3% on the WHOLE amount (£7,500).
 See Martin's blog for more on The UK's Worst Tax.